-CORVALLIS - Oregon State University will stage V-Day 2000 on Feb.
-14 - a performance focused on ending violence against women and proclaiming Valentine's Day as a day to celebrate women.
+CORVALLIS - Oregon State University will stage V-Day 2002 on Feb.
+14 with two performances of "The Vagina Monologues," focused on ending violence against women and proclaiming Valentine's Day as a day to celebrate women.

-Focus of the program is "The Vagina Monologues," which is a compilation of 200 interviews with women talking about their often-ignored sex organs.
-Author Eve Ensler had asked the women - who came from a mix of age, race and social backgrounds - questions that delved into intimate issues of female sexuality.
+Some people may find the subject matter objectionable, Visiko said.
+"The Vagina Monologues," is a compilation of 200 interviews with women talking about their sex organs.
+New York author Eve Ensler had asked women from a mix of age, race and social backgrounds questions that delved into issues of female sexuality.
 Ensler then produced her work as a one-woman New York stage show in 1996.

-The goal for the V-Day 2000 college initiative is to get the V-Day message out by encouraging colleges and universities around the world to celebrate V-Day in their communities with a performance of "The Vagina Monologues."
-In addition to OSU, nearly 150 universities are participating this year, including Columbia University, Cornell University, and Harvard and Yale.
+The goal for colleges is to get the V-Day message out by encouraging campuses around the world to celebrate V-Day in their communities with a performance of "The Vagina Monologues."

 Click photos to see a full-size version.
 Right click and save image to download.